You’ve likely heard about gratitude and the gorgeous benefits of having some kind of gratitude practice.

 Your gratitude may not always involve others, but when it does, let them know.

 Give someone a quick spontaneous phone call or message.

 Whatever it is, share your love and any details of the reason why you’re feeling grateful.

-This will not only strengthen your relationships, but will also deepen the feeling of gratitude in your heart and create a warmth in someone else’s.
+This will not only strengthen your relationships, but will also deepen the feeling of gratitude in your own heart and create a beautiful warmth in someone else’s.

 6. GRATITUDE PLAYLIST

-You can choose to listen to this Gratitude Playlist I created, or you can listen to any music of your choice that you know touches your heart with feelings of love and thankfulness.
+You can choose to listen to this Gratitude Playlist I created, or you can listen to any music that touches your heart with feelings of love & thankfulness.